 CKYC has helped make the KYC process a much more friendlier experience for customers.
 Since the KYC records can be accessed by multiple regulatory bodies, it has made the KYC process a time and cost-efficient one across industries.

 The RBI requires FIs to upload a customer’s KYC documents to CKYCR within 10 days of opening an account-based relationship with them, making compliance an operational challenge.

 Additionally, no checks are present at CKYC’s end to check for a document’s authenticity.
 So if a customer manages to open an account using stolen or tampered identity documents, the same can be downloaded from the CKYC registry by other FIs.
 This might lead to a series of fraudulent KYCs till the time it is identified and rectified.

 IDfy provides verification solutions that accurately identify entities to prevent fraud and reduce risk.
-Our AI helps validate identity documents, verify their credentials, recognize faces and automate workflows.
+Our AI helps validate identity documents, verify their credentials, recognise faces and automate workflows.
 Please reach out to us if this is something we can help you with.